 Hawaii is like a second home to us.
 Luckily, Yana’s sister lives in Maui.
 This gives us a perfect excuse to stay for extended periods.
-On one of our recent visits we explored Hawaii Island aka the Big Island.
+With just a short flight away, we set off to explore Hawaii Island, aka the Big Island.
 The youngest and largest of the islands, it is the only island with active volcanoes.
 The rugged terrain is a haven for adventure junkies.
 The island holds claim to one of only a few green sand beaches in the world.
 If all the stars align an incredible sight is watching a stream of lava flow into the Pacific Ocean.
-Hiking, viewing waterfalls, and exploring lava fields, the Big Island is a perfect Hawaiian getaway.
+Hiking, viewing waterfalls, and exploring lava fields, are just a few of the Big Island things to do on a perfect Hawaiian getaway.

 While the Big Island is great year round, we recommend going in the fall.
 Between the months of September and November, the weather is cooler and room rates go down.
 Aside from Christmas and New Years, winter is another great time to visit.
 There is a high chance of seeing humpback whales as they migrate each year from Alaska to mate and calve.

 The island has two main towns from which to base your activities, Kona and Hilo.
-These two towns are where the bulk of hotels, guesthouses, B&B’s, AirBnB, and lodges are located.
+These two towns are where the bulk of hotels, guesthouses, B&B’s, Airbnb, and lodges are located.
 Kona is the largest city on the Big Island with some hikes and beaches in the vicinity.
 However, we recommend staying near Hilo because of the close proximity to Volcanoes National Park.
-Prices vary by season and start around $75 for basic guesthouses and go up to $150 for basic hotels.
+Prices vary by season and start around $75 for basic guesthouses and $150 for hotels.

 Camping on the Big Island